moq-wg/warp-streaming-format/draft-ietf-moq-warp.md

 contains an array of all track names to which the timeline track applies.

 ## Timeline track updating.
-The publisher MUST publish a complete timeline in the first MOQT Object of each MOQT Group of a timeline track.
+The publisher MUST publish an indepdendent timeline in the first MOQT Object of each MOQT Group of a timeline track.
 The publisher MAY publish incremental updates in the second and subsequent Objects within each GROUP.
 Incremental updates only contain timeline events since the last timeline Object.
 Group duration SHOULD not exceed 30 seconds inside a timeline track.